martinreimer/FAU-StudOn-Service/readme.md

-# FAU-StudOn-Bot: Improving Course Registration for FAU Students

 ## Overview

-FAU-StudOn-Bot is a project designed to simplify and enhance the course registration process for students at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+This is a project designed to simplify and enhance the course registration process for students at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
 The platform addresses common issues with **StudOn**, the university’s course management system, by providing a web scraper and a user-friendly interface that helps students:

 - Quickly search for courses and find direct links to StudOn registration.
 - Get notifications when new courses are available or when registration opens.